Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 The camera slooooowly zooms in on [Tyrande](https://warcraft.wiki.gg/wiki/Tyrande_Whisperwind) standing atop a cliff.
 The sky is an ominous shade of orange.

-{% figure [caption:"Eh, it's probably just a sunset"] %}
+{% figure [caption:"Eh, it's probably just a sunset."] %}
 ![Enemies at the Gate](/assets/wr/20240519160734_1.jpg)
 {% endfigure %}

 We see her from the front.
 She's riding some kind of [white tiger](https://warcraft.wiki.gg/wiki/Ash'alah).
-A [named archer](https://warcraft.wiki.gg/wiki/Shandris_Feathermoon) comes to check in on her.
+A [named archer](https://warcraft.wiki.gg/wiki/Shandris_Feathermoon) comes to check up on her.

 {% figure [caption:"What are these pawprints on the pillars?"] %}
 ![Enemies at the Gate](/assets/wr/20240519160750_1.jpg)